PriyaDevNow/The-Cobalt-Building-London/README.md

 # The Cobalt Building
 [View live project here on GitHub](https://priyadevnow.github.io/The-Cobalt-Building-London/)

 The Cobalt Building is a luxury residential block of apartments which was built in 1995.
-It is located in an area of historic significance within the City of London whose development can be credibly traced back to 1 AD.
+It is located in an area of historic significance within the City of London whose development can be credibly traced since 1 AD.
 This website was designed to showcase the Cobalt Building and the area’s heritage over the centuries.

 <br>